 You are on: Home >

-The Migrant English Support Hub (MESH) is an unincorporated group, that was established in 2010 We are currently applying to become a CIO.
+MESH is a Charitable Incorporated Organisation.
+CIO charity number 1180429.
 MESH exists to promote access to education for adult migrants in the Yorkshire and Humberside region, and further afield as the trustees see fit.
 In particular but not exclusively by providing comprehensive information about local opportunities for language education.

 MESH wants to represent best practice in good information governance and data protection, so we want to tell you that: